goastian/midori-desktop/browser/components/urlbar/docs/telemetry.rst

     a Google search suggestion at index 2, we would record in **both** ``urlbar.picked.searchsuggestion`` and ``urlbar.picked.searchmode.oneoff``.

+  Changelog
+    Firefox 134
+      Legacy ``urlbar.picked.searchmode`` telemetry mirrored to Glean.
+(See bug 1927093)
+    Firefox 137
+      Legacy ``urlbar.picked.searchmode`` telemetry and Glean
+      ``urlbar.picked.searchmode`` telemetry removed completely.
+(See
+      bug 1932713)

 urlbar.tabtosearch.*
 ~~~~~~~~~~~~~~~~~~~~

+  NOTE: This telemetry is no longer collected.
+See changelog below.

   This is a set of keyed scalars whose values are uints incremented when a
   tab-to-search result is shown, once per engine per engagement.
 There are two